nss-day-cohort-35/Secchioni-Spirits/README.md

 # Nutshell: The Information Dashboard for 'Bangazon' Employees

-Nutshell is a dashboard for Bangazon employees to use to organize their daily tasks, events, news article.
+Nutshell is a dashboard for Bangazon employees to use to organize their daily tasks, events, and news article.

 ## Group Project Members: